Freewallet introduces mandatory PIN code as a new security feature.

 What Freewallet apps require PIN codes?

 All of them.
 To keep using any of our apps (web app included), you’ll need to create a PIN code in the login window.
 However, there are a few details to mention:

-Standalone mono-currency wallets are not connected to Freewallet: Crypto Wallet in the same way.
-That is to say, if you have a PIN code enabled for your Freewallet: Crypto Wallet app, you will still be prompted to create a new one for your Bitcoin Wallet.
+For example, if you have a PIN code enabled for your Freewallet: Crypto Wallet app, you will still be prompted to create and confirm the new PIN code for your Bitcoin Wallet by Freewallet.